Justice Ministry Overview

 The Justice Ministry (formerly known as Mission and Outreach Ministry) supports and energizes First Unitarian Church’s social justice activities.

-You can also receive an email listing all the important justice work being done in the community by asking the chair [email protected] of the Justice Ministry to be put on the justlice list; you will receive an approximately weekly edition of the First U Justice Broadside. (the Broadside has been discontinued at this time, 3.9.23)
+You can also receive an email with notices of important justice work being done in the community by requesting to be put on the justice list; you will receive an occasionally-produced edition of the First U Justice Broadside. (the Broadside has been discontinued at this time, 3.9.23)